yex33/ReSpaSol/README.md

 numerical factorization, solve, and additional details.

 The scripts are provided in the home directory for other experiments as well.
+Note that  the code for SpMV benchmark `test_spmv.c` runs both single precision and double precision experiments in a single execution, and details the results accordingly.
 The GPU experiments are similar expect the scripts are located in the GPU repository.

 ## Additional details on the sparse matrices used